farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ### Invoking Aspects

-<a id="_idTextAnchor003"></a>When you take action but the dice come up short, you don’t have to sit back and accept failure.
+When you take action but the dice come up short, you don’t have to sit back and accept failure.
 (Though you totally can.
 That’s fun too.)
 The aspects in play give you options and opportunity to succeed.

-When an aspect could justifiably help your efforts, describe how it helps and spend a fate point to <a id="_idTextAnchor004"></a>**invoke** it (or use a free invoke).
-What is and isn’t justifiable is subject to the **<a id="_idTextAnchor005"></a>bogus rule**—anyone can say “that’s bogus!” to invoking an aspect.
+When an aspect could justifiably help your efforts, describe how it helps and spend a fate point to **invoke** it (or use a free invoke).
+What is and isn’t justifiable is subject to the **bogus rule**—anyone can say “that’s bogus!” to invoking an aspect.
 Simply put, the bogus rule is a **calibration tool** that anyone at the table may use to help the group make sure the game stays true to its vision and concept.
 You can use the safety tools discussed on **page XX** in a similar fashion.

 You have two options when your invoke looks bogus.
 First, you can retract your invoke and try something else, maybe a different aspect.
 Second, you can have a quick discussion about why you think the aspect fits.
 If the person still isn’t convinced, retract the invoke and move on.
 If they come around to your perspective, go ahead with the invoke as usual.
 The bogus rule is in here to help everyone at the table have a good time.
 Use it when something doesn’t sound right, make sense, or fit the tone.
 Someone invoking **Great at First Impressions** to throw a car is likely bogus.
 But maybe that character has a supernatural stunt that makes them incredibly strong, strong enough to plausibly throw a car, and this is their opening gambit in a fight with a horrible monster.
 In that case, maybe **Great at First Impressions** is plausible.